alex-berman/BKOS-py/README.md

-BKOS is a dialogue manager and toolkit for developing **conversationally explainable AI (XAI) interfaces**.
+BKOS (pronounced _because_) is a dialogue manager for **conversationally explainable AI (XAI) interfaces**.
 BKOS is informed by theories of human argumentation, rhetoric and dialogue, and has several **unique capabilities** when compared with other dialogue-based XAI systems.

 # Example
 Below is an example of a supported dialogue between a user (green) and the BKOS system (blue) in the context of using a statistical model (in this case logistic regression) to predict an individual's personality on the basis of her music preferences.